mento-protocol/docs/dive-deeper/what-is-mento.md

 ## Safety in short: when the oracle is wrong

 - **Fees** — Reduce the edge for anyone trading on a slightly wrong oracle; the pool keeps the fee.
-- **Value protection** — No swap may decrease the pool’s reserve value at the oracle (after fees).
-No one can extract more than the fee margin.
 - **Trading limits** — Per-token net flow over 5-minute and 1-day windows is capped.
 The pool cannot be drained indefinitely even if the oracle is wrong or stuck.
 - **Circuit breaker** — Trading can be **halted** when the oracle is invalid, stale, or when breakers trip (e.g. trading mode, FX hours).
 - **Rebalance rules** — Only allowlisted strategies; **minimum repayment** so the rebalance incentive is capped and value loss during rebalance is bounded.